phac-nml/irida/doc/developer/tools/pipelines/index.md

 ## 3.2.
 Write IRIDA workflow plugin

 IRIDA includes a mechanism for packaging up all the above workflow files into a single JAR file which can be distributed and installed independently of the main IRIDA software.
-To package up the IRIDA workflow into a JAR file you can start with a template plugin located in [irida-example-plugin][].
+To package up the IRIDA workflow into a JAR file you can start with a template plugin located in [irida-plugin-example][].
 An overview of the changes you will need to make is as follows.

 ### 3.2.1.
 Copy workflow files above from `output/` to [src/main/resources/workflows][workflows-dir]